 Due to the ever-changing landscape of safety regulations, it is imperative that you select a carrier with a strong safety record.
-A review of safety ratings and statistics is available to the public here: https://ai.fmcsa.dot.gov//SMS.
+A review of safety ratings and statistics is available to the public here.
+Also, see how we value safety.

 4. Company Stability

 Whether your supply chain is simple or complex, select a logistics provider with overall company stability.
-Top suppliers are consistent suppliers and quality can be jeopardized as companies experience rapid change.
+Top suppliers are consistent suppliers.
+Quality can be jeopardized as companies experience rapid change.
 How long has the company been around?
 (Since 1958, we’ve been saving time and money for our customers with logistics services.)

 5. Company Reputation

 In a new business arrangement, you can rest assured that at some point the relationship will be tested.
 Often it as at this juncture, that the character of the service provider’s leadership will be revealed.

 Before it is too late, investigate whether the provider is likely to respond with integrity and honor.
 Time will reveal whether the firm has a good, bad or ugly reputation with customers, suppliers, and employees.

 - How do they treat their suppliers and employees?

 - Are they an active and positive force within their community?